robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 [:7:] To reduce resources required to display a long, potentially infinite table view, we can ask the table view to give us a reusable cell by calling `UITableView#dequeueReusableCell()`.
 The table view pools cells internally.
 You can have custom cell types in your application which are assigned a name.
 You can design these cells in Interface Builder.
 The default cell type is sufficient for us, as it is able to display a text in a label.
 We need to give this cell type, also called a prototype cell, a name in Interface Builder later, so we can dequeue it via that name in the table view controller.

-[:8:] If the table view has no cells pooled yet, we need to create one ourself.
+[:8:] If the table view has no cells pooled yet, we need to create one ourselves.
 We use a default cell with the same identifier that is used for dequeuing.

 [:9:] Once we have a `UITableViewCell`, we can set the name for that row as the label of the cell.